 Cavities—whether in children or adults—happen as a result of bacterial infection.
 These bacteria feed on the sugars in foods and beverages and produce acids that literally eat away at the structure of a tooth, depleting calcium.
 Once this area of reduced calcium enlarges, the surface of the tooth collapses and there’s a cavity.
 This bacterial infection can also spread within the immediate tooth, which can become painful, or it can infect adjacent teeth.
 Moreover, healthy baby teeth allow your child to eat and speak, and they are important place holders for their eventual permanent teeth.
 Thus, the need to fill a child’s cavity is imperative.

-If your child needs a filling, Keller dentist Dr. McIntosh will likely recommend a tooth-colored composite filling that will be shaded to blend perfectly with your child’s existing tooth.
+If your child needs a filling, Fort Worth dentist Dr. McIntosh will likely recommend a tooth-colored composite filling that will be shaded to blend perfectly with your child’s existing tooth.
 And while a tooth-colored filling requires less tooth prep than a silver-colored amalgam filling, some drilling will still probably be necessary.
 Dr. McIntosh and her team are experts at making young children feel completely comfortable while at the dentist, so you and your child need not worry.

 While we love to see you and your child, we’d rather not see you because he or she has a cavity!
 With this in mind, Dr. McIntosh would like to offer the following tips that will help your children avoid tooth decay in the first place: